SafeExamBrowser/seb-server/docs/monitoring.rst

 .. note::
     This feature is only available if it is enabled within the exam proctoring settings in the exam administration.

-**Boradcast Features**
+**Broadcast Features**

-Within a live proctoring window a proctor can use the enabled features of the integrated meeting service.
-And is able to communicate with the SEB clients by using one of the following features if available for the service:
+Within a live proctoring window a proctor can use the enabled features of the integrated meeting service and is able to communicate with the SEB clients by using one of the following features if available for the service:

 - **Start Audio Broadcast** Will enforce the SEB clients within the particular room to enable receive audio and a proctor can speak to the students that are in the meeting.